gitezri/owasp-zap-base/README.md

 ## Case study:

+ZAP is a massive project but this is a basic command line example of how to run it.
+You can also run it GUI but this way can be fully automated.

 /usr/share/zaproxy/zap.sh -cmd -quickurl www.xvwa.com -quickprogress

+I've tested it under Ubuntu, Kali and Rasbian Linux.
+It is available under Windows and Mac.

-## The Zap.sh command allows you to quickly run baseline of you companies web applications.
+## The "Zap.sh" command allows you to quickly run baseline of you companies web applications.

 I need an vulnerable site to test it (a docker containter was perfect for this):